A 4-week, paid, hands-on restoration learning experience for juniors and seniors from Rogue Valley high schools.

 The Ashland Watershed Youth Program typically runs June-July.
 The flyer and application are usually posted to this webpage in mid-February for the following summer session.
 Please check back then for more details.

 The 10th anniversary of the Ashland Watershed Youth Program ran June 20-July 14, 2022.
 Thanks and congratulations to this year’s graduates!
 Learn more about this year’s program on our Facebook page.

 How To Apply

 Most applicants choose to apply online.
 A Word/PDF application is also available with instructions on how to scan and email or print and mail/drop off at our office.

 Working Across the Landscape

-The Program is integrated into Lomakatsi’s long-term landscape-scale forest and watershed restoration projects through established stewardship and cooperative agreements with federal agencies.
-From the top to the bottom, the Ashland Watershed and surrounding land are utilized as outdoor laboratories in which youth participants learn about and help restore numerous environmental types.
+This program is integrated into Lomakatsi’s long-term landscape-scale forest and watershed restoration projects through established stewardship and cooperative agreements with federal agencies.
+From the top to the bottom, the Ashland Watershed and surrounding land are utilized as outdoor laboratories in which youth participants learn about and help restore numerous environments.